How to Validate a SaaS Idea Before Coding

 The tradeoff: five conversations take one to two weeks if you have zero audience, and cold outreach has a low reply rate.
 That is the cost of buying certainty before you spend three months building.
 It is the cheapest insurance in software.

-How to pre-sell software that doesn’t exist yet
+How do you pre-sell software that doesn’t exist yet?

-Conversations tell you the pain is real.
-Pre-selling tells you the pain is worth money to this buyer at your price.
-That is a different, harder fact, and it is the one that matters.
+You pre-sell with three things: a credible promise, a real price, and a way to take a commitment.
+No product required.
+Conversations prove the pain is real.
+A pre-sell proves the pain is worth money to this buyer at your number, which is the harder fact and the one that matters.

 You do not need a product to pre-sell.
 You need a credible promise, a price, and a way to take a commitment.
 Three formats, in rising order of strength.